Ole Saint Andrews Inn

 PARANORMAL FINDINGS

-Former owners of the pubs that existed here after Frank died had many experiences with this spirit, as did their patrons.
-Staff also could tell about Frank’s activity after having contact with him.
+Former owners of previous pubs here after Frank died had many experiences with this spirit, as did their patrons.
+Staff could also tell about Frank’s activity after having contact with him.

-I couldn’t find on line any hard evidence of paranormal investigations conducted here that were made public.
-Author and investigator, Ursula Bielski probably did an investigation here before she put her story in her book about haunted Chicago that is listed below under the Sources Include section.
+I couldn’t find any hard evidence online of paranormal investigations conducted here that were made public.
+Author and investigator Ursula Bielski probably did research here before she put this story in her book on haunted Chicago, which is listed below under the Sources Include section.

 STILL HAUNTED?

-It was definitely haunted by the spirit of Frank during the eras when an active Pub existed here; if one believes the eye witness accounts.
+It was definitely haunted by the spirit of Frank when an active pub existed here, if one believes the eyewitness accounts.

 Perhaps the place gave off such a friendly, welcoming aura because of the spirit of Frank, who was still a welcoming unseen presence.

-This friendly spirit did remain active when new pub owners, Jane McDougal and her son, Blair took the helm of The Edinburgh Castle Pub.
-His antics soon gave this pub the recognition as being haunted, earning them a spot on the Chicago ghost tour groups, which was great for business.
+This friendly spirit remained active when new pub owners Jane McDougal and her son, Blair, took the helm of The Edinburgh Castle Pub.
+His antics soon gave the pub a reputation for being haunted, earning them attention from Chicago ghost tour groups, which was great for business.

 LOCATION